-The Centre for the Study of Political Change (CIRCaP) was established in June 1997, with the aim of doing research, analysis, collecting data and promoting advanced education on the problems and processes relating to political change at the sub-national, national and international levels.
-The academics and founders of the Centre are political scientists, but the Centre also involves the participation of scholars from the main social science disciplines.
+The Centre for the Study of Political Change (CIRCaP) was established in June 1997 at the University of Siena, with the aim of doing research, analysis, collecting data and promoting advanced training on the problems and processes relating to political change at the sub-national, national and international levels.
+The academics and founders of the Centre were political scientists, but the Centre also involved the participation of scholars from the main social science disciplines.

 a) Comparative analysis of the European political elites and of their recruitment processes

-e) Analysis of the relationship between domestic politics and the European integration
+e) European studies and analysis of the relationship between domestic politics and the European political system

 News & events

 Citizens and Democracy in Europe.
 Contexts, Changes and Political Support